Easy Vegan Stir Fry Sauce

 The vegetables chosen to use are completely your preference.
 Some of the ones we use regularly are mushrooms, Bok Choy, bell peppers, snow peas, and baby corn.
 Any vegetables you have on hand will make a great addition to any stir fry.
 I often include broccoli and red bell peppers.
 Even frozen vegetables are great to keep in the freezer for stir-fries.

-How to make healthy stir fries
+How to make vegan stir-fry sauce

 stir fry sauce recipe